sohyunlee002/gamedev-proj1/README.md

 #### Script

 ``Block`` defines the basic behavior for a block.
 Since ``Top_Collider`` has no special behavior other than being a floor, the script is attached to the ``Bottom_Collider`` so that the appropriate collision method ``OnCollisionEnter2D`` is called when the player hits the bottom collider.
 The main behavior of a Block is to bounce up and down when hit by a player, or break if hit by Super Mario.
-In this case, the bouncing behavior is implemented by using a [Coroutine](https://docs.unity3d.com/Manual/Coroutines.html).
+In this case, the bouncing behavior is implemented with a [Coroutine](https://docs.unity3d.com/Manual/Coroutines.html).
 Essentially, the ``MoveUpAndDown`` function is called once per frame; the function does not run to completion when it is called.
 The same behavior could also have been implemented using the ``Update`` function or an Animator component.

 ### Mystery Blocks